Area rigidity for the equatorial disk in the ball: Abstract

 \section{Abstract}

 It is proved by Brendle in \cite{B} that the equatorial disk $D^k$ has least area among $k$-dimensional free boundary minimal surfaces in the Euclidean ball $B^n$.
-By comparing the excess of free boundary minimal surfaces with the excess of the associated cones over the boundary, we prove the existence of a gap for the area and an unique continuation type result for free boundary minimal surfaces in the ball.
+By comparing the excess of free boundary minimal surfaces with the excess of the associated cones over their boundary, we prove the existence of a gap for the area.